wayanlw/articles/This is how I would use a Mac if I had one. A Power-User's Guide to macOS..md

----
-aliases:
-tags:
-title: This is how I would use a Mac if I had one.
-A Power-User's Guide to macOS.
----

 # This is How I Would Use a Mac if I Had One.
 A Power-User's Guide to macOS.

 ## I Got My Hands on a MacBook